Trixie: A Basenji Dog With a Golden Heart

 We had many dogs on our grandfather's farm, but Trixie was more than just one of the other dogs; she was a member of the family.
 She was also the protector of us kids and went everywhere we went.

 Trixie always led the way and seemed to know where we were going.
 Whenever she was ahead of us, all we could see was the white of her curly tail and the white of her face.
 She would go with us to the Blue Hole and the creek and she would swim and chase rabbits or squirrels.
-Trixie knew when we were going to the Blue Hole and would lead the way, and we would follow with our fishing poles, which we used as canes.
+Trixie knew when we were going to the Blue Hole and would lead the way, and we would follow with our canes, which we used as fishing rods.

 Trixie Cried Real Tear Drops That Rolled Down Her Beautiful Face